 The common denominator here is that an e-bike simply opens up more possibilities for people: new parents who are hauling young kids in a trailer on up to older or injured riders who aren’t as strong as they were in their youth.
 Commuters can keep up with the flow of traffic.
 Mountain bikers no longer have to rule out routes with steep hill climbs.
 And shoppers can haul more bags of groceries home from the store.

 It’s worth noting that e-bikes do not rob you of a good workout.
+(Learn more about that in our article on e-bikes and exercise).
 It’s certainly true that a given ride might be easier, but e-bike riders are also going farther, pedaling with a faster cadence, climbing steeper hills and riding more often than they ever did on a conventional bike.
-It’s also worth noting that (most) e-bikes are called “pedal-assist” bikes because the motor only works when you’re moving the pedals—that means that your body is still doing a significant amount of work.
+It’s also worth noting that (most) e-bikes are called “pedal-assist” bikes because the motor typically only works when you’re moving the pedals—that means that your body is still doing a significant amount of work.

 Cons of e-bikes compared with traditional bikes:

-- E-bikes cost more than conventional bikes—low-end prices are north of $1,500.
+- E-bikes cost more than their non-electric counterparts—low-end prices are north of $1,000.
 (If your e-bike replaces car commutes and errands, though, then you can recoup that investment.)

 - Greater weight means that hefting and transporting (car racking) an e-bike can also be challenging.